Is It Worth Getting an Autism Diagnosis for My Child?

 For example, if you live in West Michigan and are seeking professional diagnostic services for your child, you may want to schedule an appointment with Waypoints.
-Along with diagnosing and evaluating youth, our team of certified, highly educated specialists also provide services to help autistic children develop skills for life.
+Along with providing guidance for diagnosing and evaluating youth, our team of certified, highly educated specialists also provide services to help autistic children develop skills for life.

 - American Psychological Association.
 Diagnostic and Statistical Manual of Mental Disorders.
 5th ed.
 Washington, DC: American Psychiatric Association; 2013.